-It should be noted, however, that the labelling provisions in Standard A18 are in the process of being amended and will require labelling of genetically modified foods that contain novel DNA and/or protein (with some exemptions).
-These proposed amendments may result in some products derived from foods produced using gene technology being labelled in the future.
+It should be noted, however, that the labelling provisions in Standard A18 are in the process of being amended.
+These proposed amendments could result in some products from glyphosate-tolerant canola being labelled in the future.

 3. Issues arising from public submissions